marcomusy/vedo/README.md

 **Have you found this software useful for your research?
 Please cite it as:**<br>
 M. Musy  _et al._
-"`vtkplotter`*, a python module for scientific visualization and analysis of 3D objects and point clouds based on VTK (Visualization Toolkit)*", Zenodo, 10 February 2019, [doi: 10.5281/zenodo.2561402](http://doi.org/10.5281/zenodo.2561402).
+"`vedo`*, a python module for scientific visualization and analysis of 3D objects and point clouds based on VTK (Visualization Toolkit)*", Zenodo, 10 February 2019, [doi: 10.5281/zenodo.2561402](http://doi.org/10.5281/zenodo.2561402).